 How To Make The Perfect Jacket Potato

 A comforting baked potato, with crisp skin and a fluffy middle, is one of our favourite things to eat for lunch – or any time, really.
-Our experts – including our food editors, recipe writers and cookery school tutors – share tips for getting the crunchiest skin, and reveal their favourite fillings.
+Our experts – including recipe writers and our cookery school tutors – share tips for getting the crunchiest skin, and reveal their favourite fillings.
 Plus 30 instant baked potato topping ideas.

 There are different ways to bake a potato: oil or no oil?
 Wrap in foil or not?
 And each method has its ardent fans.
-Our food editor Silvana Franco is a huge jacket potato fan: “I love them so much – they’re my absolute favourite working-from-home lunch.”
+Food writer Silvana Franco is a huge jacket potato fan: “I love them so much – they’re my absolute favourite working-from-home lunch.”
 And she reckons her pared-back approach works every time.

 Don’t forget to prick the skin – steam builds inside the potato and needs an escape route or two to avoid any explosions.

 Skip the oil – I think rubbing a potato with oil before baking can make the skin a little chewy.
 For a crisp skin, I just wash and sprinkle with sea salt while still damp then bake straight on the oven shelf.
 I reckon an hour at 220°C, gas mark 7 is about right for an average-sized jacket.

 If you’ve forgotten to switch your oven on in time, or you’re so hungry you just can’t wait an hour for potato pleasure, don’t despair.
 You can start your jackets off in the microwave, then finish in the oven for that essential crunchy skin.